backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     Name: G3, dtype: float64

-To reiterate on my previous statement, notice that the order of correlation with the actual final grade seems a bit more logical than with the 0-1 target variable.
+To emphasize my previous statement, notice that the order of correlation with the actual final grade seems a bit more logical than with the 0-1 target variable.

 To see all correlations, I will use seaborn to make a heatmap of the full correlation matrix!